ericminio/tdd-ready/README.md

 ## Openshift

 One way to deploy deploy:
-* for the api, build and deploy a python container based on this repo
+* for the api, build and deploy a python container based on this repo with context dir api
 * for the ui, build and deploy a nodejs container based on this repo with the env variable (build config):

 VUE_APP_API_URL set with the api